jonescompneurolab/SpectralEvents/README.md

 ```
 [specEv_struct,TFRs,X] = spectralevents(eventBand,fVec,Fs,findMethod,vis,X{1},classLabels{1},X{2},classLabels{2},...)
 ```
-Imports time-series dataset and finds the TFR for each trial using `traces2TFR` from 4DToolbox, calls event-finding method, `spectralevents_find_1` or `spectralevent_find_2`, for each subject/session within the dataset, and runs `spectralevents_vis` in order to capture and view spectral event features.
+Imports time-series dataset and finds the TFR for each trial using `spectralevents_ts2tfr`, calls the event-finding function `spectralevents_find` for each subject/session within the dataset, and runs `spectralevents_vis` in order to capture and view spectral event features.

 Returns a structure array of spectral event features (specEv_struct), cell array containing the time-frequency responses (TFRs), and cell array of all time-series trials (X) for each subject/session within the dataset comparing various experimental conditions or outcome states corresponding to each trial.
 By default, this function sets the factors of median threshold at 6.